-Central to the exhibition will be the original Starry Plough flag which made its first appearance with the Irish Citizen Army in April 1914 in Dublin.
+Central to the exhibition was the original Starry Plough flag which made its first appearance with the Irish Citizen Army in April 1914 in Dublin.
 The flag then flew over the Imperial Hotel on O’Connell Street during the 1916 Rising.

-The Starry Plough flag will be displayed here for the first time in 25 years after recent conservation funded by the Labour Party.
+The Starry Plough flag was displayed in this exhibition for the first time in 25 years after recent conservation funded by the Labour Party.
 The exhibition will also include the Larkin Banner, on loan from the Irish Labour History Society.

 35 objects from this exhibition are available from our historical collections online.